-The Release Committee sets the release schedule, including the timetable for code submission and testing.
-The Release Committee provides information on releases to the WRF user community though a web page and through information in a talk at the annual WRF workshop.
+The Release Committee sets the specific release schedule, including the timetable for testing and preparation.
+The Release Committee provides information on releases to the WRF user community though postings under the WRF model web page and at the annual WRF workshop.

-The Release Committee is constituted of staff from various entities (e.g., NCAR, NOAA, DTC, and NCEP) involved in WRF code development or support.
-The committee members serve as points of contact for the major areas of the WRF system, such as software, physics, data assimilation, and chemistry.
-Some of its members are on the Developers' Committee and serve as liaisons with that committee.
-The Release Committee is chaired by a scientist in NCAR's Mesoscale and Microscale Meteorology (MMM) Division (appointed by the MMM director), as MMM is responsible for support of the code to the community.
-Committee decisions are made by consensus, with the chairperson arbitrating decisions if necessary.
+The Release Committee is constituted primarily of NCAR personnel involved in WRF code development and user support; it typically, however, includes others representing areas of code contribution for a given release.
+Some of its members serve as liaisons with the Developers' Committee.
+The Release Committee is chaired by a person in the Mesoscale and Microscale Meteorology (MMM) Division of NCAR (appointed by the MMM director), as MMM is responsible for support of the code to the community.
+Committee decisions are made by consensus, with the chairperson arbitrating final decisions if necessary.

-B. Repository and Release Management
+- B. Repository and Release Management - 1) Repository

-1) Repository